 Welcome to my homepage.

 I am a research scientist in the Creative Technologies Lab at Adobe Research.
-Before joining Adobe, I was a postdoctoral scholar at the Department of Computer Science of Stanford University, working with Prof. Jeffrey Heer.
-I completed my PhD in the Human-Centered Computing program at Georgia Tech in spring 2012, advised by Prof. John Stasko.
+Before joining Adobe, I was a postdoctoral scholar at the Department of Computer Science of Stanford University, working with Jeffrey Heer.
+I completed my PhD in the Human-Centered Computing program at Georgia Tech in spring 2012, advised by John Stasko.

 - July 11, 2014: Our paper on the effects of interactive latency in visual analysis has been accepted to InfoVis’14

 A new kind of user is emerging in the era of big data.
 Dubbed data enthusiasts, these users are educated, but may not be well-versed in mathematics, statistics or programming.
 Nevertheless, they possess significant domain expertise and seek to answer important questions and to communicate insights based on both private and public data.
 Interactive visualization can be an effective tool for these enthusiasts to understand, analyze and present data.
 Current visualization tools, however, are often insufficient.
 Instead of focusing on their analysis questions, users spend time munging data, figuring out how to specify visualizations (sometimes with ineffective results), or struggling to cope with large data volumes.
 Moreover, as the data size scales, visualization tools tend to become unusable due to clutter and high interactive latency.